Why Study Children's Literature and Culture at PLU?

 PLU’s minor in Children’s Literature and Culture (CHLC) is designed to give students practical knowledge and critical literacy around childhood and youth.
-This minor helps students prepare for advanced study and careers in fields involving children’s literature, childhood studies, creative writing, and education.
-Students in the CHLC minor engage in a popular and diversifying discipline with high standards for critical literacy and the university’s mission of service and care.
-In addition, those looking ahead to graduate school are prepared to apply to vibrant national and international graduate programs in children’s literature and childhood/youth studies at the M.A. and Ph.D. levels.
+This minor helps students prepare for advanced study and careers in children’s and youth literature and media, childhood and youth studies, and related fields.
+Students in the CHLC minor engage in a popular and diversifying discipline with high standards for critical literacy and the university’s mission of thoughtful inquiry, service, leadership, and care.

 - ENGL 235: Children’s Literature